FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 * Pitch error tolerant.
 Euclidean distance magnitude of feature vectors reflect the similarity of melody fragments.
 If query melody have slight off-pitch from correct source melody, distance loss will keep tiny.

-However, on our particular purpose of piano playing, there are some issues in this scheme:
+However, for our particular purpose of piano playing, there are some issues in this scheme:

 * Wavelet transform is performing on a single melody line, while a piano music opus usually has rich harmony texture, and splitting melody voice from the whole music texture is troublesome: